|ChIP assay (ChIP)||1-3 µl|

 |Immunogen||Recombinant Tat protein of HIV-1 HXB2 purified from E. coli|

 |Storage buffer||PBS, pH 7.4|

 |Storage conditions||-20° C, Avoid Freeze/Thaw Cycles|

-This antibody reacts HIV-1 Tat of BH10 and IIIB strains, subtypes A (DPVDPNLE), B (EPVDPRLE) and C (EPVDPNLE).
-It has been mapped to amino acids 2-9 (EPVDPRLE - B subtype a.a. consensus).
+This antibody reacts with HIV-1 Tat of HXB2, IIIB and HAN strains.
+This antibody recognizes Tat protein consensus sequences of HIV-1 subtypes A (DPVDPNLE), B (EPVDPRLE) and C (EPVDPNLE).
+It has been mapped to amino acids 2-9 EPVDPRLE - B subtype a.a. consensus.

 HIV-1 Tat ("Trans-Activator of Transcription") consists of 86 to 101 amino acids depending on the subtype.
 Tat is critical to HIV reproduction by way of compensating for a defect in its genome: the HIV RNA initially has a hairpin-structured portion which prevents full transcription from occurring.
 However, a small number of RNA transcripts will be made, which allow the Tat protein to be produced.
 Tat then binds to and phosphorylates cellular factors, eliminating the effect of the hairpin RNA structure and allowing transcription of the HIV RNA.
 This increases the rate of transcription, providing a positive feedback cycle.
 The protein is released by infected cells in culture, and is found in the blood of HIV-1 infected patients.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

 Protein Aliases: HIV-1 Tat; Human immunodeficiency virus